 Unfortunately for people battling drug addiction, Connecticut lawmakers dialed up the penalties for people who are caught selling drugs.
 This is called Possession With Intent to Sell (“PWITS”).
 To the surprise of many of our clients, you can actually be charged with PWITS in Connecticut even if you are not actually caught in the act of selling drugs but are discovered with large amounts of drugs in your possession or control.
 That’s right—you don’t even have to be selling drugs to be charged with Possession with Intent to Sell.
 Connecticut law assumes and infers just from the amount in your possession that you are a drug dealer.
 Additionally, if you have baggies, packaging materials or containers that suggest you are distributing (such as plastic baggies with any form of graphic logos on them), then the police can charge you with PWITS.
 This crime is codified in C.G.S. § 21a-277 (click here for the statute) and forbids anyone from manufacturing, distributing, selling, prescribing, and transporting narcotics, controlled substances, and hallucinogens.
 Again, this crime does not include marijuana.

 One of the legal statutory loopholes in this particular statute which is helpful to top Stamford criminal attorneys is the fact that this particular drug statute does not call for mandatory minimum jail sentences.
 Top drug lawyers in Fairfield County will often argue for felony drug charges to be reduced to 21a-277(a) and 21a-277(b) so that their drug clients can avoid jail time.
 One of the more popular methods of achieving this result is illustrating to the Court and prosecution that any drug selling was done primarily as a product of an addiction issue rather than a business enterprise.
-Therefore if you are facing serious drug charges in Stamford, Greenwich or elsewhere in Connecticut, you should be as open and honest with your criminal attorney as possible about your drug use and any rehabilitation efforts you engaged in prior to your arrest.
+Therefore if you are facing serious drug possession charges in Stamford, Greenwich or elsewhere in Connecticut, you should be as open and honest with your criminal attorney as possible about your drug use and any rehabilitation efforts you engaged in prior to your arrest.
 These efforts, plus any treatment you commit to in earnest during the time your Connecticut drug and narcotics possession and sale charges are pending, will most certainly help you in your case.

 Connecticut Drug and Narcotics Possession and Sale by a Non-Drug-Dependent Person